roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5205-7205/at-commands.md

----
-next: connecting-to-ttn/
----

-# Configuring the RAK5205 LPWAN Tracker using AT Commands
+# AT Commands for RAK5205 WisTrio LPWAN Tracker

 The purpose of this document is to demonstrate on how to configure the RAK5205 LPWAN Tracker thru the use of AT Commands via a Serial Port Tool running in your Windows PC.
 The list below shows the AT Commands available for use: